tencent cloud

 .build();

-If a consumer wants to subscribe to a certain type of messages under a topic, the tag should be specified clearly.
+Subscribe to a single tag: If a consumer wants to subscribe to a certain type of message under a topic, explicitly specify the tag.

 String consumerGroup = "yourConsumerGroup";